 Caring for Your Indoor Kale Plants

-Once you have your kale planted in its container, now it’s time to start nurturing it into something delicious.
+Once you have your kale planted in its container, it’s time to start nurturing it into something delicious.
 Kale is an easy-going plant that needs three main things:

 Let’s look at each one:

 If you have a window that gets full sun, put your potted kale there.
 However, keep in mind that kale does best in cooler environments and can get overheated, resulting in the plant wilting and even dying.
 So if the sun is beating down or your window receives direct sun for more than the recommended time, move your kale plant into a shadier spot.

-As with many vegetables or leafy greens, kale needs regular water to thrive and produce maximum nutrients.
+Kale needs regular water to thrive and produce maximum nutrients.
 However, no plant does well with too much moisture, so use the soil itself as your guide for how often to water.

 Check the soil moisture by carefully sticking your finger into the pot.
 One inch is typically about the length from your fingertip to your first knuckle.
 When the soil starts to feel slightly dry, it’s time for a drink.